Maria Riva: Acting career

 At the age of 15, Riva received acting training at the Max Reinhardt Academy and during the Second World War entertained Allied troops in Europe for the USO from 1945 to 1946, stationed in Frankfurt am Main, Germany.
 In the early 1940s, she briefly went by the stage name Maria Manton.
 She also acted in theatre and summer stock, including a production of Tea and Sympathy.
 She appeared at the Longacre Theatre on Broadway in the 1954 production The Burning Glass, opposite Cedric Hardwicke and Walter Matthau.

 In the early years of television, the major television networks of the time tried to build their own stable of actors in the same fashion as the film studios.
 In 1951, Riva was signed to CBS as a contract player receiving a salary of $250 per week.
+That long-term contract was ended "by 'mutual agreement'" in the summer of 1952.

 Whilst under contract to CBS, Riva not only acted in television productions, she also appeared in television commercials promoting Alcoa, as well as appearing in print advertisements for Rheingold Beer.

 During the medium's early days of live, kinescope broadcasts, Riva showed to be one of the top television personalities.

 During the 1950s, Riva appeared in more than 500 live teleplays for CBS, all broadcast from New York, including The Milton Berle Show, Lux Video Theatre, Hallmark Hall of Fame, Your Show of Shows, and Studio One.
 She received Emmy nominations as best actress in both 1952 and 1953.

 In a January 1953 issue of Motion Picture Daily, Riva was named as one of "Television's Best of 1952" alongside fellow television stars Sid Caesar, Lucille Ball, Dinah Shore, Kate Smith, and others.

 In 1962, having retired from acting, Riva moved to Bern, Switzerland, with her husband and four sons, dividing her time between a home in New York, purchased for her by her mother in 1948, and their home in Switzerland.
 Riva then devoted much of the 1960s to organizing her mother's one-woman shows.
 Riva appeared as Mrs. Rhinelander—the wife of Robert Mitchum's character—in Bill Murray's 1988 film Scrooged.
 In 2001, she was interviewed for Her Own Song, a documentary about her mother.

 In 2018, Riva returned to acting, starring in a short-film entitled All Aboard, directed by her grandson J. Michael Riva, Jr.